 Tucson, AZ, Schools with HVAC Programs

-This article looks at the school and at the HVAC-R programs it offers.
+This article looks at the school and at the program it offers.
 It also includes a table of information, such as school type, size, tuition, the availability of financial aid and the percentage of students who graduate on time.
 This data can be useful to individuals as they make a decision about their training.

 An individual who is seeking a school for HVAC training needs to consider many types of information.
 This table compiles important facts about Pima Community College.